African Parks: Human rights abuses

 In May 2025 in a statement the organisation admitted that human rights abuses were committed by its rangers in the Odzala-Kokoua National Park, though it did not release the results of the independent review that had been commissioned in the year prior nor did it discuss the details of abuse that had taken place.

 In October 2025, the Chadian government abruptly ended its 15-year partnership with African Parks, accusing it of arrogance, poor cooperation, and failure to curb poaching in two key wildlife reserves, amid broader criticism of the organisation's handling of abuse allegations and transparency issues in other African countries.
 That same month, the Chadian government renewed its contract with the organization.
 In a joint statement, they stated that management agreements were reinstated "in a spirit of dialogue and cooperation", and would pursue new future projects.

+In May 2026, Survival International released a statement claiming "the problems on the ground have not been solved" and criticised Prince Harry for his continued involvement with the organisation.
+At the same time, a leader of the Baka community was reported to have told Survival International: "We don't work with them.
+The way the African Parks treat us here is violent."
+African Parks stated that they had started to implant measures including a complaints and redress system, reporting channels operated by three independent human rights NGOs for nearby communities, and independent oversight by a panel of African judges and human rights specialists responsible for monitoring the grievance process and reviewing serious cases.